brucemack/microlink/docs/el_supplement.md

 5. Station A sends an oNDATA packet to the RTP port of Station B.
 6. Station A appears to wait at this point.
 If nothing happens after 5 seconds then a retry happens by returning to step #3.
-7. Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
+7. Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Addressing Server and validate that the Station A user is authorized to use the network.
 (I'm told that Station B also maintains a cache of recently-validated stations to reduce the number of validation calls.
 Presumably there is a reasonable time-to-live on this caching mechanism so that invalid callsigns will not be allowed to stay on the network for long.)
 8. Station B sends an RTCP SDES packet on the RTCP channel.